 The CTO as Product Executive

 In this model, the successful CTO must drive both innovation and results.
-They not only embrace, but act as the chief evangelist for lean startup methodologies, ensuring that the product is not only built, but, the right product.
+They not only embrace, but act as the chief evangelist for lean startup methodologies, ensuring that the product is not only built right, but, the right product is built.
 The successful candidate has come to appreciate customer experience as much as they have software craftsmanship.

 This type of product leadership is most common with B2B and B2B2C business models.